Spain's big banks to provide cash to help regions

-MADRID Spain's Santander (SAN.MC), BBVA (BBVA.MC) and La Caixa (CABK.MC) will contribute the lion's share of a loan to form part of an 18 billion euro rescue fund to help the country's cash-strapped regions, banking sources close to the negotiations said on Wednesday.
+MADRID Spain's Santander (SAN.MC), BBVA (BBVA.MC) and La Caixa (CABK.MC) will contribute the lion's share of a loan to form part of an 18 billion euro (14.4 billion pound) rescue fund to help the country's cash-strapped regions, banking sources close to the negotiations said on Wednesday.

-The three banks will each contribute around 1.6 billion euros (1.27 billion pounds) to the 8 billion euro government-guaranteed loan which makes up just under half of the so-called regional liquidity mechanism, which was unveiled in July to help cut the regions' borrowing costs.
+The three banks will each contribute around 1.6 billion euros to the 8 billion euro government-guaranteed loan which makes up just under half of the so-called regional liquidity mechanism, which was unveiled in July to help cut the regions' borrowing costs.

 "Santander, BBVA, Caixabank will have around the same share, around 1.6 billion euros," said one of the sources on condition of anonymity.
 The source had previously mentioned a participation of up to 2 billion euros.